finalmakerr/featherence/script.featherence.service/README.md

 	SHOW ALL
 	METHOD 1: MODE 6 | URL = <anything with '&xxx=text'>
 	TIP: URL must be a list []
+	     Modify default sublabel using '&name_=text&' inside the url.
 	```

 	```